Carol F. Jopling: Career

+Then in 2003, Jopling also co-edited and annotated the historical travel journal Journal of a Voyage Around the World: A Year on the Ship Helena (1842–1842), originally written by her great-grandfather, contributing to maritime history and archival documentation.

+Her research materials, photographs, and field notes are preserved in the Smithsonian Institution's National Anthropological Archives.

 Awards and honors

 Carol F. Jopling's book Puerto Rican Houses in Sociohistorical Perspective (1988) won the 1989 Allen Noble Book award for best edited book from the International Society for Landscape, Place, & Material Culture.

-Death and legacy

-Carol F. Jopling died on 13 October 2000 in Bethesda.